hashicorp/terraform-provider-awscc/docs/resources/sagemaker_domain.md

 - `kernel_gateway_app_settings` (Attributes) The kernel gateway app settings. (see [below for nested schema](#nestedatt--default_user_settings--kernel_gateway_app_settings))
 - `r_session_app_settings` (Attributes) A collection of settings that apply to an RSessionGateway app. (see [below for nested schema](#nestedatt--default_user_settings--r_session_app_settings))
 - `r_studio_server_pro_app_settings` (Attributes) A collection of settings that configure user interaction with the RStudioServerPro app. (see [below for nested schema](#nestedatt--default_user_settings--r_studio_server_pro_app_settings))
-- `security_groups` (List of String) The security groups for the Amazon Virtual Private Cloud (VPC) that Studio uses for communication.
+- `security_groups` (List of Dynamic) The security groups for the Amazon Virtual Private Cloud (VPC) that Studio uses for communication.
 - `sharing_settings` (Attributes) The sharing settings. (see [below for nested schema](#nestedatt--default_user_settings--sharing_settings))
 - `space_storage_settings` (Attributes) Default storage settings for a space. (see [below for nested schema](#nestedatt--default_user_settings--space_storage_settings))
 - `studio_web_portal` (String) Indicates whether the Studio experience is available to users.
 If not, users cannot access Studio.